Heritage Point DGC

 -In a section of the park dedicated solely to DG.
 Not very much foot traffic at all

 -Could use some more benches.
 Especially on the 3rd tee.
-I can only recall the bench on 11
+Only 2 benches are on holes 1 and 11

 -Some tee pads have a steep drop off on the front or sides, which can cause some uncomfortable follow-throughs

--Very dangerous walks between holes 1-4 and 18
+-Very steep walks between holes 1-4 and 18

 Other Thoughts: This is a fun course that really grows on you the more you play it.
 Not for beginners at all!
 I played it a couple years ago right after I started playing, and HATED it!